-The ls2145dumps command obtains a list of node assert dumps and associated output files from the /dumps directory.
+The ls2145dumps command lists node assert dumps and associated output files that are located in the /dumps directory.

-By default, headings are displayed for each column of data (in a concise style view), and each item of data (in a detailed style view).
-Using the -nohdr parameter will suppress the display of these headings.
+(Optional) By default, headings are displayed for each column of data in a concise style view, and for each item of data in a detailed style view.
+The -nohdr parameter suppresses the display of these headings.

-Note: If there is no data to be displayed (for example, an empty view has been returned), then headings are not displayed irrespective of whether the -nohdr option was used or not.
+Note: If there is no data to be displayed, headings are not displayed even if the -nohdr parameter is specified.

 By default in a concise view, all columns of data are space separated.
 The width of each column is set to the maximum possible width of each item of data.
 In a detailed view, each item of data has its own row, and if the headers are displayed the data is separated from the header by a space.
-Using the -delim parameter will override this behavior.
+Using the -delim parameter overrides this behavior.
 Valid input for the -delim parameter is a one byte character.
-If, for example, you entered -delim : a colon will be used to separate all items of data in a concise view (for example, the spacing of columns does not occur) and in a detailed view the data is separated from its header by a colon.
+If you enter -delim: on the command line, the colon character (:) separates all items of data in a concise view; for example, the spacing of columns does not occur.
+In a detailed view, the data is separated from its header by a colon character.

-This command returns a list of node assert dumps and associated output files.
-These dumps are created as a result of the assertion of a node.
-If you do not specify a node, the dumps available on the configuration node will be listed.
-The command will display files from the /dumps directory.
+This command lists node assert dumps and associated output files, which are created during an assertion of a node.
+If you do not specify a node, the dumps that are available on the configuration node are listed.
+The command displays the files that are located in the /dumps directory.

-svcservicemodeinfo ls2145dumps -delim :
+svcservicemodeinfo ls2145dumps -delim:

-id:2145_filename 0:000108.trc.old 1:dump.000108.030328.144007 2.000108.trc
+id:2145\filename 0:000108.trc.old 1:dump.000108.030328.144007 2.000108.trc